How to Tell the Difference Between Mold and Trichomes on Cannabis

 • White Mold

-Overall, there are almost ninety species of fungi that attack your marijuana plants.
+Overall, almost ninety species of fungi attack marijuana plants.
 Mold spores are also irritatingly resilient.
 They can survive the heat of an oven when you ‘decarb’ your weed.
 They can even withstand the heat of the flames used to light up a joint or bowl.
 When you inhale moldy weed, the spores go straight to your lungs.

 Certain molds release mycotoxins, some of which are known carcinogens.
 For example, the Aspergillus pathogen releases Aflatoxin and Ochratoxin.
 Chronic exposure to these toxins can result in health problems such as vomiting, nausea, coughing, inflammation, asthma, and lung irritation.